0BluSky0/project-alpha/README.md

 ## Process
-The frontend for Eurika! was developed through an iterative design and implementation process with a strong focus on usability, accessibility and student engagement.
+The frontend for Eureka! was developed through an iterative design and implementation process with a strong focus on usability, accessibility and student engagement.

 We began by analysing the project brief and stakeholder needs to understand the main problem the application needed to solve.
 From this, we identified that the frontend had to feel more engaging and rewarding than traditional classroom quiz tools while still remaining simple and easy to use for students in a school environment.